Richard Warwick

 Richard Warwick (29 April 1945 – 16 December 1997) was an English actor.

 He was born Richard Carey Winter, the third of four sons, at Meopham, Kent, and made his film debut in Franco Zeffirelli's 1968 production of Romeo and Juliet in the role of Gregory.
 Subsequent films included If...., Nicholas and Alexandra and the first film by Derek Jarman, Sebastiane.

-On television, he was best known for his roles in the sitcom Please Sir!, as one of the main character's teaching colleagues, and in the London Weekend Television comedy A Fine Romance, as the brother-in-law of Judi Dench's character.
+On television, Warwick was best known for his roles in the sitcom Please Sir!, as one of the main character's teaching colleagues, and in the London Weekend Television comedy A Fine Romance, as the brother-in-law of Judi Dench's character.
 He also played Uncas in the television series The Last of the Mohicans (1971).
 His last role was as John (the servant) in Zeffirelli's 1996 adaptation of Jane Eyre.

-He died in 1997 aged 52 from an AIDS-related illness.
+Warwick died in 1997, aged 52, from an AIDS-related illness.
 In an obituary, The Daily Telegraph quoted If... director Lindsay Anderson: "I never met a young actor like Richard!
 Without a touch of vanity, completely natural yet always concentrated, he illumines every frame of the film in which he appears."